bramses/bramses/README.md

-Bram Adams (@bramses) is a writer and programmer based out of NYC.
+Bram Adams (@bramses) is a creative technologist based out of NYC.

 Bram publishes a weekly newsletter, is a [community developer ambassador for OpenAI](https://platform.openai.com/ambassadors), and does freeleance contracts ([for hire!](https://www.bramadams.dev/consulting/)) related to AI/web dev/AR+VR.